Definition of Disaggregated Storage

 -

-storage units like SSDs or HDDs pooled together and
+These are physical storage units like SSDs or HDDs

 -

-networks such as NVMe over Fabrics (NVMe-oF) connect
+High-speed networks such as NVMe over Fabrics (NVMe-oF)

-storage devices to compute nodes.
-This network must
+connect storage devices to compute nodes.
+This network

 efficient data transfer.